dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/controls/how-to-create-apply-template.md

   - "skinning controls [WPF]"
   - "controls [WPF], appearance specified by state"
   - "templates [WPF], custom for existing controls"

+#customer intent: As a developer I want to create a template to a control.

 ---

 # How to create a template for a control (WPF.NET)